EEOB-BioData/BCB546X-R/_episodes/03-data-structures-and-data-subsetting.md

 ~~~
 {: .output}

 It may look different, but the square brackets operator is a function.
-For atomic vectors
-(and matrices), it means "get me the nth element".
+For atomic vectors (and matrices), it means "get me the nth element".

 We can ask for multiple elements at once:

 ~~~
-x[c(1, 3)]
+x[c(1, 3)] #note c() function and try x[1,3]!
 ~~~
 {: .r}